solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 Why not just add an enormous amount of shards to a stream to accommodate all possible spikes in incoming traffic, you might be asking?
 You could, but that will cost you.
 In addition to paying for the amount of data being streamed, every open shard is being charged for on an hourly basis.

-Though being fully managed, in a sense, _Kinesis Streams_ are still not entirely serverless, while you need to provision the capacity in the form of shards, pay for that provisioned capacity even if it is not fully utilized and manage the scaling yourself.
+Though being fully managed, in a sense, _Kinesis Streams_ are still not entirely serverless.
+After all, you do need to provision the capacity (shards), pay for that provisioned capacity even if it is not fully utilized and manage the scaling yourself.
 In a way, it is like DynamoDB in its early days.
 And like in the case with DynamoDB, I do firmly believe the actual autoscaling is coming, at some point, soon.
 This, of course, might be just my wishful thinking :)

 But I digress.